Engin-Boot/capture-behavior-of-a-visit-counter-AdarshSrivatsa98/needs-facilities.md

   When: Manager asks for report

-  Then Compute and render Trends
+  Then Compute and render Trends of visiting patients

 ## Scenario: Alert when seating capacity is full